Update: elderly woman escaped bungalow fire - forensics now investigating

 She added: "They were there for most of the evening and we could see the smoke pouring out the house."

-Neighbours said Mrs Bligdon escaped the house and went to wait it out in The Kings Arms in Wallingford Street where she is a regular, opposite her own road.
+Neighbours said the woman escaped the house and went to wait it out in The Kings Arms in Wallingford Street where she is a regular, opposite her own road.

 This morning police forensics were investigating at the scene while the house was guarded by regular officers.